 If we’re going to find cures for children with cancer, we have to think big, work smart, and fund research that helps them survive and thrive.

-Leading pediatric oncology experts worked with us to determine our research priorities, which help kids of all ages and with all types of childhood cancers:
+Leading pediatric oncology experts work with us to determine our research priorities, which help kids of all ages and with all types of childhood cancers:

 4 Funding Priorities

 - We believe it is important to find new ways to battle childhood cancers, with cutting-edge discoveries that are safer, less toxic and more effective than current treatment options.

 - We want the research we fund to have a tangible impact on kids with cancer – taking what is learned in the laboratory and translating it into direct benefits for patients.

 - Clinical trials are integral to improving cure rates, and most children and teens with cancer are treated on these trials - receiving either the best known treatment, or one that may prove to be better.
 We also provide funding for personnel and resources to give more children access to clinical trials.